Cyprus entry requirements for Poland passport holders

 Show you can support yourself

-Carry evidence of sufficient funds for your stay — a bank statement or credit card with a reasonable limit works.
-Cyprus does not publish a fixed minimum amount, but around €50–€100 per day is a safe benchmark.Recommended
+Carry a bank statement or credit card showing you have enough money for your stay.
+Cyprus does not publish a specific minimum amount, but around €50–€100 per day is a safe benchmark.Recommended

 Cyprus is now part of the Schengen Area